mechmotum/mechmotum.github.io/content/pages/guide.rst

 You should send it to mechmotum@googlegroups.com and cc anyone not in the lab that is involved in your project.

-The purpose of these are to share what you are doing with me, anyone involved in your project outside the lab, and also to share among the lab members.
-The latter is the most important one, because many of you may be solving similar problems and can offer help/tips to other members.
-Doing this will hopefully certainly start conversations among the group.
+The purpose of these are to share what you are doing with your daily supervisor, anyone involved in your project outside the lab, and also to share among the lab members.
+The latter is important, because many of you may be solving similar problems and can offer help/tips to other members Doing this will hopefully certainly start conversations among the group.
 Some notes:

 - If you are working in a team you can send out a single AIO for your team.
 - No need to list your hours worked or who did what in teams.
 - The AIOs do not need to be elaborate, concise is best.
 - It is ok, and preferred, to reply-all if you want to comment on an AIO with a suggestion so everyone can learn.
 - The AIOs are not a contest.
-I am not collecting these to judge how much you accomplish, but I do care that you are working, attempting to make progress, and communicating with your lab members for help.
+Your supervisor is not collecting these to judge how much you accomplish, but they do care that you are working, attempting to make progress, and communicating with your lab members for help.
 If you had vacation that week or just didn't have much time to work, that's fine, just note that.
 - If you need help via with issues, you need to provide enough detail for the reader to understand the problem.